 5) What’s next for you?

 I have several more book manuscripts I’m working on and I’m always percolating on a few poems.
-I’m also happy to share that Zonderkidz will be publishing a second book of mine slated to come out next fall.
+I’m also happy to share that Zonderkidz will be publishing the second book of mine slated to come out next fall.
 Stay tuned for more details on that.
 Right now, though, what I am most excited about is finally getting to share Goodnight, Ark with kids.
 I have several local events planned, including a story time with a ceramic craft at our local pottery place and a book launch at Barnes and Noble.
 I’m also excited to be offering a dozen free 30-minute Skype author visits so I can share Goodnight, Ark and interact with young readers everywhere.
 I’m still finalizing the details for that, so please check my blog for signups later this month.

 Goodnight, Ark GIVEAWAY